Welcome to the Chrysikou Lab!

 Effects of Psychopathology on Goal-Oriented Behavior

-*Dr. Chrysikou is accepting graduate students for Fall 2015.
+*Dr. Chrysikou is currently accepting graduate students.
 You can access the application materials here.
-Prospective applicants are strongly encouraged to contact Dr. Chrysikou over email for more information. *
+Prospective applicants are strongly encouraged to contact Dr. Chrysikou over email and visit the KU Cognitive and Brain Sciences program page for more information. *